Table of Contents

 All three major credit bureaus (Experian, Equifax, and TransUnion) include rent payment information in your credit report if they receive it.
 The problem is that many credit scoring models don’t use this information when calculating your credit scores.

 For example, the most commonly used version of the FICO scoring model (FICO 8) doesn’t include rental payment information when calculating credit scores.
-The newer and less established FICO 9 does include rental payment information, as does VantageScore, but these scoring models are rarely used by creditors today.
+The newer, less adopted FICO 9 does include rental payment information, as does VantageScore, but these scoring models are rarely used by creditors today.
 Perhaps in the future, all credit scoring models will utilize rental payment information, but that isn’t the case right now.

 There is another problem.
 The credit reporting agencies include rental payment information in your credit report, if they receive it.
 Very few rental agreements require the landlord to report your rental activity to the credit agencies.
 The vast majority of renters will require a third party for reporting purposes, which often charge fees.